Beyond the Badlands

 May 4-7 2019, 8 Participants

-This workshop is designed as an addendum to the Nightscaper Conference being held May 1-3 in Moab, UT.
-After the conference, you'll join us in Hanksville, UT for some in-depth Milky Way shooting.
+Join us in Hanksville, UT for a foray into some remote and seldom photographed parts of the Utah badlands.
+We'll be doing some in-depth Milky Way shooting.
 Come witness one of the most spectacular landscapes on Earth!

 - The badlands of central Utah are filled with spectacular photo spots that will blow your mind!
 This workshop is designed for those who truly want to get off the beaten path and improve their photography skills.